-- IBS is committed to recruiting all of its employees (teachers and staff) to the highest standards, employees who embrace IBS's values of diversity and inclusion as well as respect all legislative requirements (Contract of Employment and Code of Ethics).
+- 12.1 IBS is committed to recruiting all of its employees (teachers and staff) to the highest standards, employees who embrace IBS's values of diversity and inclusion as well as respect all legislative requirements (Contract of Employment and Code of Ethics).
 As part of this, IBS also adopts safer recruitment guidelines (Annex B) for all stages of its recruitment process in line with the requirements of the Act on National Higher Education (Act CCIV of 2011).
 All offers of employment to all posts are conditional on the individual presenting the appropriate certificates (typically the "Erkölcsi bizonyítvány", Hungarian equivalent of a DBS), which is recorded in the Employee's electronic records.
 Failure to do so will result in the withdrawal of the offer of employment.
 In line with the Act on National Higher Education (Act CCIV of 2011), the "Erkölcsi bizonyítvány" does not need to be presented if the employee presented it earlier for a prior contract with IBS, and the period between expiry of the previous contract and the new contract does not exceed 6 months.
-Whenever underage students or vulnerable adults are in the company of a person external to IBS (e.g. guest lecturer) on campus, then a staff member of teacher must be present. - 12.2 Safeguarding training is organised for all new staff by the DSTO alongside mandatory health and safety training in order to ensure that all those working with a child, young person or vulnerable adult are sensitised to be able to identify those at risk and to report appropriately safeguarding concerns that they may have.
-All employed staff must adhere to the Code of Ethics.

-12.3 The DSLO and DSTO are responsible for informing all staff of the IBS Safeguarding Policy, the Safeguarding Concern Procedure and ensuring that teachers and staff are properly trained on how to spot signs of abuse and significant harm.
+Whenever underage students or vulnerable adults are in the company of a person external to IBS (e.g. guest lecturer) on campus, then a staff member of teacher must be present. - 12.2 Safeguarding training is mandatory for all IBS employees (tutors, staff) who are in contact with children or vulnerable adults.
+It is organised for all new staff by the DSTO alongside mandatory health and safety training in order to ensure that all those working with a child, young person or vulnerable adult are sensitised to be able to identify those at risk and to report appropriately safeguarding concerns that they may have.
+Refresher safeguarding training is organised to the above employees every three years.
+All employed staff must adhere to the Code of Ethics. - 12.3 The DSLO and DSTO are responsible for informing all staff of the IBS Safeguarding Policy, the Safeguarding Concern Procedure and ensuring that teachers and staff are properly trained on how to spot signs of abuse and significant harm.